worldoptimizer/HypeDataDecorator/README.md

 });
 ```

-Default callback is still only replaces the content in a save way (meaning if its and end node).
+Default callback still only replaces the content in a save way (meaning if its and end node).

+---

 **Demo Example**\
 [HypeDataFill.html ](https://playground.maxziebell.de/Hype/DataFill/HypeDataFill.html)